qoehliang/qoehliang.github.io/docs/blog/kubernetes-scaling.md

 5. **Plan for failure** - Chaos engineering and disaster recovery are essential

 The journey to enterprise-scale Kubernetes isn't just about the technology - it's about building the right processes, tooling, and culture around it.

----

-*Have questions about scaling Kubernetes in your organization?
-Feel free to reach out - I'd love to discuss your specific challenges.*